Riboflavin (Vitamin B2) is an important vitamin used for cell respiration (i.e. energy production in the body).

 The recommended daily allowance for riboflavin is 1.3 mg for adult men, and 1.1 mg for adult women.

 If you only eat whole foods, it’s not the easiest target to hit compared to other vitamins and minerals.
+However, riboflavin is added to a lot of packaged foods, so most people get more than enough.

 The Best Vegan Sources of Riboflavin Per Serving